sylus/nodejs-harvester/README.md

 Most of the defined tables inside the [sqlite][sqlite] database are passed to [Express][express] in order to rendered as [REST Routes][routes].

-For every defined schema type in the [config.yml][config] file the following rest routes will be made:
+For every defined schema type in the [config.yml][config] file the following rest routes will be made (only global ones shown below):

 | Route                    | Description                                                                          |
 | ------------------------ | ------------------------------------------------------------------------------------ |